WrestleMania 34

-WrestleMania 34 was the 34th annual WrestleMania professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE that was held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions and took place on April 8, 2018, at the Mercedes-Benz Superdome, which is in New Orleans, Louisiana.
+WrestleMania 34 was a 2018 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 34th annual WrestleMania and took place on April 8, 2018, at the Mercedes-Benz Superdome in New Orleans, Louisiana, held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
+This was the second WrestleMania held at this venue after WrestleMania XXX in 2014 and the first to include the cruiserweight-exclusive 205 Live brand, albeit on the Kickoff pre-show, subsequently being the first to feature wrestlers from three brands since WrestleMania XXVI in 2010.

-The card comprised fourteen matches, including three on the Kickoff pre-show.
+The card comprised 14 matches, including three on the Kickoff pre-show.
 In the main event, which was the main match of the Raw brand, Brock Lesnar retained the Universal Championship against Roman Reigns.
 The main match from SmackDown saw AJ Styles retain the WWE Championship against Shinsuke Nakamura.
-Other matches saw Ronda Rousey make her WWE debut and Daniel Bryan return to the ring after nearly three years of absence.
+Other matches saw Ronda Rousey make her WWE debut and Daniel Bryan returned to the ring after nearly three years of absence due to concussions.
 Rousey teamed with Kurt Angle to defeat Triple H and Stephanie McMahon in a mixed tag team match, while Bryan teamed with Shane McMahon to defeat Kevin Owens and Sami Zayn.
 Also, The Undertaker defeated John Cena in an impromptu match.

-Also on the card, Charlotte Flair retained the SmackDown Women's Championship against the 2018 Women's Royal Rumble Winner Asuka, ending Asuka's undefeated streak.
+Also on the card, Charlotte Flair retained the SmackDown Women's Championship against Asuka, ending Asuka's undefeated streak.
 A 10-year-old named Nicholas (son of referee John Cone) became the youngest champion in WWE history when he teamed with Braun Strowman to defeat Cesaro and Sheamus for the Raw Tag Team Championship.
 It was also the first time that the SmackDown Tag Team Championship was defended at a WrestleMania.

 WrestleMania 34 received mixed to positive reviews from fans and critics, with the world title matches being subjected to more negative responses.
 The main event between Lesnar and Reigns particularly received heavy criticism and was decried by some as one of the worst main events in WrestleMania history.
 Despite this, other aspects of the show, such as the return of Daniel Bryan, the Intercontinental Championship and SmackDown Women's Championship matches, and the debut performance of Ronda Rousey, were widely praised.